 Because they are poor, they eat what they have grown in their gardens along with dairy products.
 Many live in grass huts, often with extended families.
 The Banjara families are closely knit, having minimal relationships with other castes.
 The role of leader of the community is passed down to the leader's son.
 All biological sons get an equal share from parental property.
 Marriages may be arranged, especially to avoid the union of relatives to three generations back.
 In some groups, however, cousins are allowed to marry.
 Dowries can be as high as 20,000 rupees or almost $450.00.
 Married women wear ivory armbands.

 The majority of Banjara are Hindu; some have combined Hindu practices with their own animistic beliefs.
 Other groups follow Islam; yet others are Sikh.
-Gypsies are a superstitious people, and mixed with their religious beliefs are many "taboos" ( things one must never do.)
+Gypsies often follow folk beliefs, and mixed with these religious beliefs are many "taboos" ( things one must never do.)
 One Hindu taboo is that a woman's hair must not be combed or let down long in the presence of men.
 Another is that a woman should not pass in front of a man who is sitting, but rather behind him.
 Even though Romani are unreserved in speech, many have high moral standards.
 For example, chastity is very important.
 In the past, some girls who were involved in prostitution were buried alive.
 Unmarried girls are still discouraged from going into the cities, and they usually wear veils over their hands and feet while sitting with strangers.

 What Are Their Needs?